Pyxzure/pebble-lang-gen/README.md

 # Pebble Language Pack Creator

-Python utility to help create a custom language pack file for the Pebble watch (.pbl)
+Python utility to help create a custom language pack file for the Pebble watch (.pbl).
+Generates the required source files from a custom input list of display characters, which can include multiple languages and font files, and packages them into an import-ready language pack.

 ## Usage

 ### 1. Build the character list

-The script will perform 2 scans:
+The script will perform 2 scans.
+Edit the files in the `lang/` directory to configure the character set to import.
+Place the font file to build from into the `font/` directory.

-1.1 (Easy way) If the character set you want to add is small, locate the Unicode block of the character set you wish to add and edit the `lang/unicodes.json` by following the existing example.
+1.1 (Easy way) If the character set you want to add is small, locate the Unicode block of the character set you wish to add and edit the `lang/unicodes.json` by following the existing template.
 Remove any default character set you do not need.
 The `name` property is only for reference.
 The `start` and `end` properties are the start and end address in Base 16 of the Unicode character range to be imported.
+Specify the font file to import from with the `font` property.
 Leave an empty array if you do not use this file.

-1.2 If the character set you want to add would be too large to import in full, identify the subset of those characters that you want to import.
-The script will scan the `lang/` directory for all `*.txt` file and import every characters that appear.
-Lines that start with `#` are ignored, and so are new-lines.
-The provided `lang/kanji.txt` is an example of the 3000 most used Kanji based on `scripin/aozora` dataset.
+1.2 If the character set you want to add would be too large to import in full, identify the subset of those characters that you want to import and input them into text files.
+The script will scan the `lang/` directory for all `*.txt` files and import every characters that appear.
+Lines that start with `#` are ignored.
+The characters can be a long continuous string or separated by new-lines.
+Specify the font file to import from with a `#font:` comment, which must precede the first non-comment line.
+The provided `lang/kanji.txt` is an example of the 3000 most used Kanji based on `scriptin/aozora` dataset.

 ### 2. Modify the meta data and provide interface translation (optional)